jd-coderepos/advanced-nlp-course/rag/readme.md

 ### ✅ Task 2: Load and Chunk the Dataset

-1. Download or create a file `cat-facts.txt` with a list of cat facts (one fact per line).
+1. Use the provided `cat-facts.txt` file (containing one cat fact per line), or feel free to substitute it with your own text file of short factual sentences.
 2. Write Python code to:
    - Load the dataset
    - Treat each line as a "chunk" of knowledge